Cavendishh/TaskManager/README.md

 <p><strong>Dynamic Web Application with Javascript</strong></p>
-<p><strong>PCategory: Dynamic Javascript</strong></p>
+<p><strong>Category: Dynamic Javascript</strong></p>
-<p><strong>PProject date: October 2020</strong></p>
+<p><strong>Project date: October 2020</strong></p>
-<p><strong>Project URL:</strong> https://eloquent-hamilton-5a8993.netlify.app/
+<p><strong>Project URL:</strong> https://eloquent-hamilton-5a8993.netlify.app/</p>
-Tools and technologies used in:</strong> This is a small Task Manager project to make a dynamic JavaScript web application while using good programming practices and without any kind of frameworks or libraries.
+<p><strong>Tools and technologies used in:</strong> This is a small Task Manager project to make a dynamic JavaScript web application while using good programming practices and without any kind of frameworks or libraries.
 So it is just pure JavaScript.
 The Task Manager also has only some basic bootstrap styling (some of it added dynamically) but the focus of the project is not styling.</p>
 <p><strong>Functionality:</strong> The user is able to...
 Add tasks with urgency, deadline, and a note
 Remove tasks using a button delete